dabulla/hotreload/README.md

 However the most tools are standalone applications and lack of support for custom C++ parts of your application.
 For example if you have a custom imageprovider, this cannot be used with most tools.
 Additionally this template adds persistence of appstate and testing over network.
+Recently it is also possible to cache versions.
+This means after a successful develpment session you still have the latest version on your device without a full (apk) deployment.
+This mechanism can be used to roll out updates to beta-channels of your application.

 # How to use
 To quickly test this app/template/boilerplate and have an overview you can use it as a commandlinetool.